Learning-based Two-tiered Online Optimization of Region-wide Datacenter Resource Allocation: Simulation

 \subsection{Baseline Algorithms}

 This section describes the baseline algorithms.
-We include the MIP solver, which RAS currently adopts, a complete RL agent, and some two-layer heuristic methods.
+We include the MIP solver, which RAS currently adopts, two complete RL agents, and some two-level heuristic methods.
 The descriptions of the baseline algorithms are given as follows. \begin{itemize} \item MIP solver: It is implemented by the Python-MIP package \cite{python_mip}.
-The MIP solver is configured to spend at most $10$ seconds to solve a problem. \item Complete RL/vanilla: The action space of the agent is equal to the set of variables in \eqref{eq: optimization_problem}, where each output of the agent is then converted to $0$ or $1$ to represent $x_{b,l}(t)$.
-We use the PPO algorithm to train the agent. \item Random: It uniformly samples $|F|$ weights and an over-provision factor from the range $[-1, 1]$.
+The MIP solver is configured to spend at most $10$ seconds to solve a problem. \item Complete PPO: The action space of the agent is equal to the set of variables in \eqref{eq: utility_server_type}, where each output of the agent is then converted to $0$ or $1$ to represent $x_{b,l}(t)$.
+We use the PPO algorithm to train the agent. \item Complete TD3: We use the TD3 algorithm \cite{td3_fujimoto} to train the agent which decides the value of the set of variables in \eqref{eq: utility_server_type}. \item Random: It uniformly samples $|F|$ weights and an over-provision factor from the range $[-1, 1]$.
 Then, the $|F|+1$ values are sent to the action converter and our low-level MILP to get the server-to-reservation mapping. \item Uniform: Let the fractions of capacity demand to take from the MSBs be $\frac{1}{|F|-1}$.
 The choice of the fraction will make \eqref{eq: capacity_redundancy} satisfied.
 The fractions are sent to the action converter and our low-level MILP to obtain the server-to-reservation mapping. \item Proportional: It first generates $F$ scalars, $\delta_1$, $\cdots$, $\delta_F$, proportional to the available resource of the MSBs.
 Assume that $(\delta_1$, $\cdots$, $\delta_F)$ are in the descending order and they sum to one.
 Then, multiply all the scalars by $\frac{1}{1-\delta_1}$ to satisfy \eqref{eq: capacity_redundancy}.
 Finally, the scalars are sent to the action converter and our low-level MILP to get the server-to-reservation mapping. \end{itemize}